The-Cooler-King/content-flagging/README.md

 The earliest iterations of this project will be able to catch some books that perhaps do not belong in categories or obviously violate content standards.
 There is a window of content that is flagged manually and this window encompasses essentially all of the content that should be flagged.
-With further iterations the window of content flagged automatically should increase in size, reducing time spent reading books that violate content standards.
+With further iterations the window of content flagged automatically should approach the size of the window of content manually flagged, reducing time spent reading books that violate content standards.